wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 1. Select the **Components** tab and then drag a new stage to the plus (**+**) sign on the right of the page and another to the plus (**+**) sign under the **Condition** stage, as shown in the following figure.
 Name each of the new stages by selecting each new stage and entering the new name.
+Be sure to save the name by clicking apply after each change.

   ![Two additional stages added in business process flow designer.](../media/10-two-additional-stages-added.png)

-1. Drag another stage to the right of the **Customer Check In Post 1971 Smog Check** stage, as shown in the following screenshot.
-Rename this last stage as **Collect Payment**.
+1. Drag another stage to the right of the **Customer Check In Post 1971 Smog Check** stage.
+Rename this last stage **Collect Payment**.

   ![Final stage added in business process flow designer.](../media/11-add-final-stage.png)